Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 - initializing the generated polyhedra

-The chosen shape file is an hexapods in the input file, as follows:
+The chosen shape file is a hexapod in the input file, as follows:

 .. code-block:: bash